TatsidisVasilis/Data-Jobs-Dashboard-PowerBI/README.md

 ![Dashboard Preview](data_jobs_dashboard.png)

+## Learning Note

+This dashboard was built by following a step-by-step Power BI tutorial as part of my learning journey and portfolio development.

+The project helped me practice dashboard design, data modelling, DAX, Power Query and data visualisation concepts in Power BI

 ## What I Learned

 During this project I practiced data transformation, dashboard design, building visualisations and creating interactive reports using Power BI.